BDAVIDOV91/game_u_start-o/README.md

 ## Features

 ### Core Gameplay
--   **Player Movement:** Responsive controls for left, right, and jump actions.
+-   **Player Movement:** Responsive controls for left, right, and jump actions, including a double jump mechanic.
 -   **Platforms:** Static platforms for player navigation.
--   **Enemies:** Basic enemies with patrolling AI that turn upon hitting platforms.
+-   **Enemies:** Basic patrolling enemies that turn at platform edges.
+Player takes damage and becomes temporarily invincible with blinking effect upon collision.
--   **Collision Detection:** Accurate collision handling for player-platform and player-enemy interactions using `hit_rect`.
+-   **Collision Detection:** Accurate collision handling for player-platform and player-enemy interactions.
--   **Scoring System:** A simple score counter displayed on the UI.
+-   **Lives System:** Player has a limited number of lives, displayed on the UI.
+-   **Respawn System:** Player respawns at the last safe position after losing a life (from falling into a hole or enemy hit).
--   **Game States:** Implemented main menu, playing, and game over states.
+-   **Game States:** Implemented game running and game over states.
+Game over screen provides options to restart or quit.
 -   **Level Loading:** Levels are loaded from simple text files, allowing for easy level design.
--   **Save/Load System:** Ability to save and load player position and score.
+-   **Invisible Wall:** Prevents player from moving left past the starting point.

 ### Visuals & Audio
--   **Sprite Animations:** Basic player animations for idle and walking states.
+-   **Sprite Animations:** Basic player animations for idle, run, jump, and fall states.
 -   **Camera System:** A camera that follows the player, enabling side-scrolling.

 ## Setup and Installation